greenelab/iscb-diversity-manuscript/content/response-to-reviewers.md

 > p.
 4, paragraph 4: Why is using the average demographic distribution a reasonable assumption to make?

+It is not.
-It is not, and we modified modified the function to return NAs as to not use average demographic distribution.
+We had exactly the same concerns when we performed the work, so we modified the function to return NAs so as to not use average demographic distribution.
 We have clarified the **Estimation of Race and Ethnicity** subsection of the **Methods** section of the revised manuscript:

 "However, in the case of names that were not observed in the census, the function outputs the average demographic distribution from the census, which may produce misleading results.